jbakse/site_builder/docs/2020fall/welcome_letter.md

 **Attend every class, arrive early, stay late.**

-I'll open the zooms early so everyone can join, make sure their AV is working, and get settled in.
+I'll open the zooms 15 minutes before class starts so you can join early, make sure your AV is working, and get settled in, and ask me any quick questions you might have.

 # Be Prepared

-Bring these things to Wednesday's class and to every class:
+Bring these things to Monday's class and to every class:

 **computer + a Comp Form sketchbook + red pen + black pen + pencil + polyhedral dice + camera/phone**

+See you Monday!

+Justin